 However, it would not be impossible to make tourists also active appreciators; that is, who produce new ways of looking at the aesthetic value of place.
 Tomoko Konoike's Go Ashore is a three-dimensional work in which an animal horn and a child's foot are fused together on the cliffs of Shakuzaki, located at the northernmost tip of the Noto Peninsula.
 The work can only be viewed by walking along the cliff for about ten minutes.
 Konoike says this is because "art has no meaning unless it is blurred from the inside" in a situation where art festivals are often turned into mere objects of sightseeing.
-She dares to invite the audience to "walk in inconvenience" and to
+She dares to invite the audience to "walk in inconvenience" and to "reorganize their whole body senses" (Konoike 2018, 33).
+This place is difficult to discover in everyday life, not only for tourists but also for residents.
+By being involved in the process of walking, tourists can discover the aesthetic value of the place rooted in their physical senses in their own ways, such as by noticing the sensation of stepping on the path, the things that happen to come into view, or the sound of the waves that can be heard.

-12 I have elsewhere presented "past-oriented framing" and "future-oriented framing" as mechanisms by which residents become aware of the aesthetic property of familiarity (Aota 2020, 230-248).
+&lt;sup>12 I have elsewhere presented "past-oriented framing" and "future-oriented framing" as mechanisms by which residents become aware of the aesthetic property of familiarity (Aota 2020, 230-248).
 The effect of CEAP here does not fit into either of these categories.
 It is a potential third framing for familiarity.